TomaszRewak/js-spread-grid/dash/README.md

-# dash-spread-grid
+# dash spread grid

-dash-spread-grid is a Dash component library.
+dash spread grid is a Dash component library.

+Fast grid for Dash applications

 Get started with:
 1. Install Dash and its dependencies: https://dash.plotly.com/installation